ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 Once the audit report title effect passed, he told them:

 *— This report is my job.
-But let me tell what will recover your productivity for the coming years.*
+But let me tell what will – really – recover your productivity for the coming years.*

 They were surprised but all ears.
 He then added: